 Here’s an overview of all the interrogative and relative pronouns in the accusative case.

 When to use the accusative case in the Russian language?

-It’s straightforward when to use the accusative case.
+It’s straightforward when to put nouns in the accusative case.
 That’s why it’s the easiest case to learn.

-Below you find all the reasons why a noun is in the accusative case.
+Below you find all the reasons when to use the accusative case.

 Direct object of the verb